 The feelings I began exploring in therapy, also showed up in my creative work.
 After college I worked as a documentary photographer, then later as a journalist.
 Using words and images I’ve endeavored to describe the conditions and truths of people’s lives in both ordinary and difficult circumstances.
 I've paid particular attention to individuals in the context of existential, humanistic, social and environmental concerns.
 As a journalist I’ve written about people trapped and imprisoned in various circumstances, yearning for freedom and connection.
 My photographs encompass existential themes of aloneness, freedom and liberation.

 My stories and photos have appeared in Time, Mother Jones, Shambhala Sun, the Oxford American, Double Take, Salon, and The New York Times, San Francisco Chronicle and San Jose Mercury News, as well as international publications, including The Daily Yomiuri Shimbun (Japan) and The Bund (Shanghai).
 I’ve exhibited photographs nationally and internationally.
 Selected images from my series “Sardis Lake ” were included in an International Center of Photography exhibit titled Only Skin Deep: Changing Visions of the American Self (2004).
-More recently, selections from “Portraits of Invisible Men: Photographs from the Louisiana State Penitentiary where shown in Groningen, Holland, as part of Cruel and Unusual (2012), a group exhibition of international photographers who have documented life in prison.
+More recently, selections from “Portraits of Invisible Men: Photographs from the Louisiana State Penitentiary” were shown in Groningen, Holland, as part of Cruel and Unusual (2012), a group exhibition of international photographers who have documented life in prison, and included in the Oscar-nominated Netflix documentary 13th (2016).

 In my career as a journalist, I often felt at home in the world, yet I could still feel anxious, restless and uncertain of my direction.
 In 2004, I lived in Hong Kong and wrote obituaries for Time Magazine’s weekly “Milestones” page.
 I ironically began to imagine a journalist in the future summing up my life in less than a hundred words in an obituary.
 Who was I?
 Had I made a contribution?
 What had I done?
 Had I given my gifts?
 Had I been happy?
 Had I loved and lived well, deeply?
 Asking these questions, I wanted to change, to share my life more fully and intimately with others.